mkffl/mkffl.github.io/_posts/2022-03-02-Decisions-Part-3.markdown

 As with raw outputs, calibrated scores need to be evaluated on a separate data sample before launching a system in the wild.
 Here again, our objective is to minimise the system's expected risk.
 This final installment builds on common concepts developed by the statistical learning community - see the previous parts for more details.

-By "evaluation of a predictive system", what I mean is answering several questions that determine what and how I should deploy it:
+By "evaluation of a predictive system", what I mean is answering questions to determine what and how I should deploy it:
 - What is the expected risk of my calibrated system?
 - How does it compare with a [majority vote approach]({{ site.baseurl }}{% link _posts/2021-10-28-Decisions-Part-2.markdown %}#majority-classifier)
 - What calibrated system outperforms others on a range of application types?
 What about all possible application types?